Telicity: Testing for telicity in English

 One common way to gauge whether an English verb phrase is telic is to see whether such a phrase as in an hour, in the sense of "within an hour", (known as a time-frame adverbial) can be applied to it.
 Conversely, a common way to gauge whether the phrase is atelic is to see whether such a phrase as for an hour (a time-span adverbial) can be applied to it.
-This can be called the time-span/time-frame test.
-According to this test, the verb phrase built a house is telic, whereas the minimally different built houses is atelic: